chauhoang99/CoWFC/README.md

 📖 Notes
 -------

+This script comes in 3 phases for Ubuntu.
+Each phase involves a reboot
+-	Add the PHP 7.1 repo
+-	Continue CoWFC install
+-	Reboot after CoWFC install

+This script comes in 1 phases for Debian.
+-	Install CoWFC & Reboot

+Ubuntu script use PHP 7.1 & MySQL<br/>
+Debian script use PHP 7.4 & MariaDB<br/>
 This version of CoWFC is not compatible with the original dwc_network_server_emulator !
 We are using my [own fork](https://github.com/EnergyCube/dwc_network_server_emulator) !

 # Screenshots